 5. Reporting and analytics

-Reporting and analytics help business owners keep tabs on performance by providing them with a range of insights on key metrics like which items are selling, which staff members are performing the best, and which products have the highest margins.
-By transforming POS data into visual analytics, these tools will be an asset to any type of business but are especially useful for those looking to improve their efficiency and expand their bottom line.
+Reporting and analytics give business owners insights on key metrics like which items are selling, which staff members are performing the best, and which products have the highest margins.
+By transforming POS data into visual analytics, these tools are an asset to any type of business but are especially useful for those looking to improve their efficiency and expand their bottom line.

 Our research found that Clover and Square have some of the most impressive reporting options on the market.
 Clover’s granular insights in particular make it a great fit for businesses that like to learn from their sales data and use it to guide their operations.